JPMorgan reaches agreement to increase stake in China mutual fund venture to 100%

 Established in 2004, Shanghai-based CIFM managed more than 150 billion yuan ($21 billion) in assets as of the end of 2019, according to the statement.

-JPMorgan said last August that it had won an auction to increase its stake in CIFM to 51% from 49%. ($1 = 7.0978 Chinese yuan renminbi) (Reporting by Zhang Yan and Ryan Woo in Beijing; Editing by Alex Richardson)
+Reporting by Zhang Yan and Ryan Woo in Beijing; Editing by Alex Richardson and Raju Gopalakrishnan